CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 Your upkeep step is the first time you can take actions in a turn.
 Either player may cast instants or activate **abilities** before the step ends.
 The player whose turn it is has the first opportunity to take any of these actions.

 ##### Draw step
-This step starts with the active player drawing a card.
+This step starts with the player whos turn it is drawing a card.
 Then, there is a similar window for players to cast spells and activate abilities like in the upkeep step.
-If you are going first, you skip your first draw step in your first turn.
+If you have the advantage of going first, you skip your draw step in your first turn.

 #### Main phase
 The main phase is where the bulk of spells are cast.
 You can cast any type of spell during your main phase, as well as play your land for the turn.
 There is an additonal main phase following the combat phase, where you can play more spells after combat.